sedostheatre/sedos.co.uk/input/events/sondheim-on-sondheim-auditions.md

 ---
-title: Sondheim on Sondheim workshop and auditions
+title: Sondheim on Sondheim auditions
 times:
-  - time: 2023-03-05 13:00
   - time: 2023-03-16 23:59
 image: /assets/sondheim-long.png
 imageAlt: Sondheim on Sondheim auditions
-recurrence: Workshop 5 March; self-tape auditions – deadline 16 March
+recurrence: Self-tape auditions – deadline 16 March
 metaTitle: Sondheim on Sondheim auditions
 metaDescription: Find out how to sing up for Sedos’ Sondheim on Sondheim auditions for our production in July 2023